threefoldfoundation/www_examplesite/manual/README.md

 - created: when the project was registered
 - author: 1 or more authors who created the content
 - members: 1 or more people behind project (the member of the project)
+- # can be chosen from: freeflowcitizen, matchmaker, ambassador, farmer, wisdomcouncil, friend, gridcouncil, techcouncil

 ## metadata per user/author page